Diania: Classification

 Diania belongs to a group of extinct animals known as the lobopodians.
 These have long been assumed to be related in some way to Arthropoda and it seems likely that arthropods evolved from somewhere within this group.
 However, all previously discovered lobopodians showed soft, annulated (ring-like grooves), but not segmented appendages called lobopods.
 In the original description (Liu et al. 2011), Diania was thought to be a lobopodian which appears to have evolved the name-giving character of the arthropods: scleritzed (hardened exoskeleton) and segmented appendages, which led to the suggestion of Diania being close to the origins of arthropods.
-Based on this interpretation, Liu et al. 2011 also suggests that Diania is an evidence showing arthropodization (i.e. the appearance of exoskeleton and segmentation around the appendages) evolved before arthrodization (i.e. exoskeleton and segmentation around the body).
+Based on this interpretation, Liu et al. 2011 also suggests that Diania is evidence showing arthropodization (i.e. the appearance of exoskeleton and segmentation around the appendages) evolved before arthrodization (i.e. exoskeleton and segmentation around the body).
 The phylogenetic analysis provided by Liu et al. 2011 resolved Diania as the sister group of Schinderhannes and the remaining arthropods, although the possibility of Diania emerging before the evolution of stem-arthropods like Gilled lobopodians and radiodonts also had been discussed.

 However, both the phylogenetic and morphological interpretations provided by Liu et al. 2011 were soon being questioned by multiple later studies.
 The data provided by Liu et al. 2011 are inconsistent with the suspected phylogenic relationships, as the analysis run by Mounce & Wills 2011 and Legg et al. 2011 could only resolve Diania as a lobopodian indirectly related to arthropods, even using the same method by Liu et al. 2011 and coding Diania as the bearer of arthropod-like appendages.
 Furthermore, the re-examination of Ma et al. 2013 and Ou & Mayer 2018 even clarified that the ring-like structures of Dianias leg were soft annulation shared by the lobopods of other lobopodians, lacking any characters comparable to those of an arthropod appendage (e.g. exoskeleton, segmentation, pivot joint and arthrodial membrane).
 This conclusion eventually rejected the evidence of arthropodization on Diania, as well as the link between Diania and the origin of arthropod appendages.

 After a series of restudies, Diania remain as a unique lobopodian with uncleared, non-arthropod related phylogenetic position.
 Further phylogenetic analysis inconsistently placing Diania as a basal member of the onychophoran stem-group alongside Xenusion, or a basal lobopodian branched before the total-groups of each panarthropod phylum.

 Other than the lacking of arthropodization, Restudy of Diania by Ma et al. 2013 also revealed the structure thought to be a stout head/proboscis by Liu et al. 2011 was in fact one of the animal's legs, the maximum number of leg annulations is 15 instead of 17, and the terminal leg structures are spines instead of claws.
 A putative head was first revealed by Ou & Mayer 2018 from the specimen ELEL-SJ102058.